What We Do

 Our organization was founded in 1996 as Boys & Girls Club of Michigan City.
 Since then, we have been working to help our community’s young people, especially those who need us most, reach their full potential as productive, caring responsible citizens.

 In 2020, we changed our name to Boys & Girls Clubs of La Porte County to demonstrate our commitment to exploring how we can best serve our entire community.
-We will continue to enhance the impactful programming we are already providing in Michigan City while also looking for opportunities to meet needs elsewhere in the county.
+In 2021, we expanded from 3 Clubs in Michigan City to 5 Clubs throughout La Porte County with the addition of new sites in Westville and Kingsford Heights.
+In 2023, we added three new Clubs in the City of La Porte.
+Moving forward, we will continue to enhance the impactful programming we are already providing while also looking for opportunities to meet needs elsewhere in the county.
 We see unlimited possibilities for the future!

-At each of our 3 sites (Charles R. Westcott Club, Springfield Club Extension and Pine Club Extension), Club members receive access to homework help, mentoring, sports and recreation programs, arts experiences, computer technology, community service opportunities and so much more.
-Our programs include the following.
+At each of our 8 sites (Charles R. Westcott Club, Springfield Club Extension, Pine Club Extension, Westville Club, Kingsford Heights Club, Lincoln Club, Kesling Club and Brighton Street Club), members receive access to homework help, mentoring, sports and recreation programs, STEAM enrichment, community service opportunities and much more.
+Our programs include the following:

 Homework Help/Tutoring provides Club members with opportunities for daily homework assistance and/or educational activities.
 Approximately 75% show improvement of at least 15% in reading, math or both.
 We see the best outcomes for Club members who attend regularly.

 STEAM (Science, Technology, Engineering, Art, Math) Enrichment is offered regularly at each of our sites.
-Club members make slime, build stomp rockets, participate in LEGO challenges and much more!
+Our Westcott Club features a dedicated STEM MakerSpace thanks to a generous grant from the Arconic Foundation!
+At all of our Clubs, our Club members enjoy fun STEM activities like making slime, building stomp rockets, participating in LEGO challenges and much more.